lino-framework/welfare/docs/specs/uploads.rst

 6

-The first link would run the insert action on `UploadsByClient`, with the owner set to this client
+The first link would run the insert action on `UploadsByProject`, with the owner set to this client

 >>> btn = links[0]